-Installation-Refrigerant Piping Installation-Branch Distribution Unit (Multi F MAX Systems Only) Installation-Condensate Pump / Drain Installation Installation Dower Wire and Communications Cables Installation-Power Wire and Communications Cables
+Installation-Refrigerant Piping Installation-Branch Distribution Unit (Multi F MAX with LGRED Systems Only) Installation-Condensate Pump / Drain Installation Installation-Power Wire and Communications Cables

-MULTI F REFRIGERANT CHARGE WORKSHEET
+MULTI F WITH LGRED REFRIGERANT CHARGE WORKSHEET

-LG Multi F outdoor units ship from the factory with a charge of R410A refrigerant.
-A trim charge will need to be added to take into account additional piping length.
+LG Multi F with LGRED outdoor units ship from the factory with a charge of R410A refrigerant.
+A trim charge may need to be added to take into account additional piping length.